Kayaking in Monterey

-When you stay at our Carmel-by-the-Sea inns, you're a stone's throw from one of the country's most productive and vibrant marine environments: the near-shore waters of Monterey Bay and its estuaries, including Elkhorn Slough.
+When you stay at our Carmel-by-the-Sea inns, you're a stone's throw from one of the country's most productive and vibrant marine environments: the near-shore waters of Monterey Bay and its estuaries, including Elkhorn Slough are a kayaker's paradise.
 The Bay's calm waters, overlying a grand underwater kelp forest and a massive submarine canyon, also offer fantastic, family-friendly kayaking opportunities--enlivened by the chance to see remarkable wildlife.

 Marine and estuarine refuges are widespread here, designated to protect the dizzyingly complex ecosystems that compose the coastal mosaic.
 The Monterey Bay National Marine Sanctuary--sometimes called the "Serengeti of the Sea"--is the biggest of the country's network of marine sanctuaries, its landward margin spanning from Marin to Cambria.
 Elkhorn Slough, an estuarine salt marsh feeding into the Bay, also hosts numerous protected zones, not least the Elkhorn Slough National Estuarine Research Reserve.